 How Much Pit-King Do I Need?

 The amount of Pit-King applied and frequency will be dependent on the amount of waste entering the pit.
-Adjust the treatment amount and frequency with consideration to the historical build‐up of solids and amount of waste entering the pit.
+Adjust the treatment amount and frequency with consideration to the historical build‐up of solids and the amount of waste entering the pit.
 For example, if hay or bedding, disinfectants, detergents, or excessively hard water is entering the pit, then treat heavier with Pit‐King.
-We would suggest at a 1.5x rate.
+We would suggest a 1.5x rate.

 For pits with more than three feet of manure solids, then triple (3x) the initial “shock” treatment and double (2x) the treatment amount for the next two months of treatment as well to enhance solids reduction in this type of scenario.